oz-code/OzCodeDemo/OzCodeDemo/01.Reveal/README.md

 ![Debug break](Resources/DebuggerBreak.PNG)
 Because nobody bothered to implement `ToString` on the Customer class, initially, the HUD will use the default `ToString` implementation, which just shows the type name, and is not very useful.
 Further, traversing the _Customer_ class in the DataTip can be a pain, because it contains so many fields.

-Move the cursor over customer until the watch window appears.
+Hover your mouse over `customer` for the DataTip window appears.
 Then expand the cutomer fields using the '+'.

 ![RevealCustomerName](Resources/WatchWindow1.png)